cdapio/cdap/cdap-docs/admin-manual/source/security/secure-storage.rst

       </description>
     </property>

-- The path and the filename of the backing file can be configured in ``cdap-security.xml`` using these (optional) settings::
+- The path and the filename of the backing file can be configured in ``cdap-site.xml`` using these (optional) settings::

     <property>